salomonelli/best-resume-ever/README.md

 git clone https://github.com/salomonelli/best-resume-ever
 ```

+2. Go to the cloned directory (e.g. `cd best-resume-ever`).

-2. Run `npm install`.
+3. Run `npm install`.

-3. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace your profile-picture `id.jpg`.
+4. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace your profile-picture `id.jpg`.

-4. Preview resumes with `npm run dev`.
+5. Preview resumes with `npm run dev`.

-5. Export with `npm run export`.
+6. Export with `npm run export`.

 All resumes will be exported to the `pdf/` folder.